baruchel/APLedit/README.md

 A line-editor with a pop-up menu for easely inserting special APL characters.
 It is able to interact with GNU APL.

+#Installation

 Compile it with:

     gcc -Wall -fPIC -shared -o apledit.so apledit.c -ldl

+#Usage

+The program has to be run through the LD_PRELOAD mechanism.

+    LD_PRELOAD=./apledit.so apl --noCIN

+You can enter the editor whenever you want with the apledit-mode function.

+#Settings

 The key bindings must be set in the ~/.inputrc configuration file of each user.
-If for some reason another file is wanted, its path has to be stored in the APLEDIT_INITFILE environment variable.
 Example:

     $if APLedit